ertval/groupie-tracker/.github/prompt.md

  - Check all visually and functionally using mcp:playwright
  - Save tests in tests folder
  - Update documentation with current state

+ ---

+ ## We need to implement the following changes:
+ - In the location template in the end there is list of most popular locations, it is not working correctly, it should show the locations with the most concerts in total.
+Fix this.
+ - The storage and service layers are a bit messy and complicated, we need to refactor them to be more clear and simple.
+Use only one package, have a single store struct that handles all the data, and a single service struct that handles all the business logic.
+Remove any unnecessary abstractions or layers.
+Make sure the code is easy to read and understand.
+ - Write comprehensive tests for the refactored code, covering all the main functionalities and edge cases.
+Make sure the tests are easy to read and understand, and provide good coverage of the codebase.
+Update existing tests as needed to reflect the changes made during the refactoring process.
+ - Update the readme file to reflect the current state of the project, including any changes made during the refactoring process.
+Make sure it is clear and concise, and provides all the necessary information for someone to understand and use the project.
+Also update all other documentation files as needed.
+ ### Make sure the project is well organized and structured, with clear separation of concerns and responsibilities.
+Use appropriate naming conventions and file structures to make it easy to navigate and understand the codebase.